marsbard/grua/README.md

-Please be sure to note that if you are used to docker-compose, various things will be different, and in particular I have not attempted to model the whole docker command line interface, if you need something that isn't supplied, you can use the 'options:' stanza as shown above.
+Please be sure to note that if you are used to docker-compose, various things will be different, and in particular I have not attempted to model the whole docker command line interface, if you need something that isn't supplied, you can use the `options:` stanza as shown above.

 ### Global parameters